ygua699/week02lab-git/README.md

   <li>Dev3 - run tests locally (Maven 'Verify'), stage, commit and push changes on the local feature3 branch</li>
   <li>Dev1,2,3 - run tests locally again (just to make sure), and then create a "pull request" (GitHub) to merge from your own branch to the main branch</li>
   <li>team leader approves the pull requests</li>
-  <li>**IMPORTANT:** The final step will be to push your code to the **"submission"** branch, which will trigger the CI workflow leading to you receiving an email about if your submission passed the required unit tests or not (build failed or passed).
+  <li>**IMPORTANT:** The final step will be to push your (**ONLY one of the team members; remember this lab requires a team submission**) code to the **"submission"** branch, which will trigger the CI workflow leading to you receiving an email about if your submission passed the required unit tests or not (build failed or passed).
 A fail message means one or more of the tests failed, and you must make further changes to your code before again committing and pushing to the "submission" branch.
 Detailed steps for how to create and manage the submission branch are listed in pts 1, 3 and 4 at [here](https://www.cs.auckland.ac.nz/~ewan/teaching/submission-branch.html).
 Note that pt 2 is not valid for this exercise as the submission branch is not provided to you as the part of the repo.
 </ol>

 #### New Branch, Build and Test